White Bus Services

 Buses and Coaches were provided from the start for outings to theatres, seaside destinations, mystery tours or visits to museums, garden centres etc for schools and other groups.

-Until recently White Bus Services were known for its all Bedford fleet, the last of which finally departed in October 2008.The fleet now comprises a number of different manufactures.
-With limited space at North Street, buses are frequently out stationed at Cruchfield Manor Farm, Hawthorn Hill and Bracknell lorry park.
+Until the 2000s White Bus Services were known for its all Bedford fleet, the last of which finally departed in October 2008.The fleet now comprises a number of different manufactures.
+With limited space at North Street, buses were frequently out stationed at Cruchfield Manor Farm, Hawthorn Hill and Bracknell lorry park.

 Photos of Current Fleet